Rhineland-Palatinate: Agriculture and viticulture

 Rhineland-Palatinate is Germany's leading producer of wine in terms of grape cultivation and wine export.
 Its capital, Mainz, may be called the capital of the German wine industry, being the home of the German Wine Institute, the German Wine Fund in the Haus des Deutschen Weines (House of German Wine), and the Verband Deutscher Prädikatsweingüter (VDP) Wine Bourse, which brings together the top winemakers of Germany and the wine merchants of the world.

 Of 13 wine regions producing quality wine in Germany, six (Rheinhessen, Pfalz, Mosel, Nahe, Mittelrhein, and Ahr) are located in Rhineland-Palatinate, with 65 to 70% of the production of wine grapes in Germany having their origin within the state.
 About 13,000 wine producers generate 80 to 90% of the German wine export.
 The total estimated production from the six Rhineland-Palatinate regions was nearly 7 million hectoliters in 2018.

 Traditional grape varieties and a wide range of varieties developed during the last 125 years are characteristic for the region.

 Classical white varieties are cultivated at 63683 ha.
 These comprise the famous Rieslings 14446 ha, Müller-Thurgau (8663 ha), Silvaner (3701 ha), and Kerner (3399 ha).

 The share of red varieties grew constantly during the last decades and amounts to 20000 ha.
 Dornfelder, a recent cultivar, is the leading red grape cultivated on 7626 ha, which is more than a third.
 Blauer Portugieser (4446 ha) and Spätburgunder (3867 ha) show also appreciable cultivated shares.

 In addition, Pinot blanc, Pinot gris, Chardonnay as white varieties and Regent and St. Laurent as red varieties have been increasing their share, as the growing conditions improve in Rhineland-Palatinate.

 The state supports the wine industry by providing a comprehensive consultancy and education program in the service supply centers (DLR) of the land.
 The Geilweilerhof Institute for Grape Breeding is fully financed by the state.
 Many well-known new varieties such as Morio-Muskat, Bacchus, Optima, and Regent have been created in these institutes.

 The worldwide leader in sparkling wine production, producing 224,4 million bottles in 2017/18, is the renowned Schloss Wachenheim Group.
-This company is headquartered in Trier, with operations in several locations in Rhineland-Palatinate and 3 sites in France (Compagnie Française des Grands Vins (CFGV)).
+This company is headquartered in Trier, with operations in several locations in Rhineland-Palatinate and three sites in France (Compagnie Française des Grands Vins (CFGV)).

 Other renowned sparkling wine producers such as Kupferberg, Deinhard, and Henkell also had their roots in the region, but now belong to companies outside the state as a result of business consolidation.

 Unemployment

-The unemployment rate stood at 4.1% in October 2018 and was lower than the German average.
+The unemployment rate stood at 4.4% in October 2018 and was lower than the German average.

+Transport

+Air

+The state is served by Hahn Airport located in Lautzenhausen, the airport provides flights to some European destinations which are operated by low cost airlines.
+Residents of the state normally use other airports such as Frankfurt Airport, Luxembourg Airport, Saarbrücken Airport, and Cologne Bonn Airport to fly to other domestic and international destinations.